oracle/learning-library/analytics-library/leverage-adw-oac/immediate-insights/immediate-insights.md

 * You have completed
     * Lab 1: Provisioning your Autonomous Database instance
     * Lab 2: Provisioning your Oracle Analytics Cloud instance
-    * Lab 3: Connecting OAC to ADW and adjusting Data Set propertie
+    * Lab 3: Connecting OAC to ADW and adjusting Data Set properties

 ## **STEP 1**: Create a Project
 Creating visualizations and projects is easy, and your data analysis work is flexible and exploratory.